Types of College Fit

 Ask yourself:

-Does the campus culture and atmosphere match the student's personality and social preferences?
+Does the campus culture and atmosphere match my personality and social preferences?

-Are there clubs, organizations, and extracurricular activities that align with your interests and passions?
+Are there clubs, organizations, and extracurricular activities that align with my interests and passions?

 Financial Fit